 - Postpone heavy operations.
 Delay any intensive or asynchronous operations (like fetching data) until after the health check has been handled.
 Applications should provide a consistently quick response that is not dependent on any external systems.

 - Postpone redirects.
 The health check should be handled before any redirects are implemented by an application.
-This prevents accidentally matching that could cause the health check endpoint to respond with
+This prevents accidental matches that could cause the health check endpoint to respond with

 200. Be especially aware of any “trailing-slash redirects” implemented by an application or its underlying framework.